 She has also become a member of SPIE's Executive Committee.

-Pierre Savoy joined the SPIE Group in January 2016 as CEO of SPIE Switzerland, and becomes a member of SPIE Executive Committee.
+Pierre Savoy joined the SPIE Group in January 2016 as Managing Director of SPIE Switzerland, and becomes a member of SPIE Executive Committee.
 He has held management positions in companies from a variety of industries both nationally and internationally.
 His career has taken him from ABB, Contraves, Siemens, ISS and Swissgrid.

 The qualified electrical engineer was born in Geneva in 1966.
 He graduated from the University of Applied Sciences in Geneva and also holds a number of degrees in business administration for managers, including as an alumnus of Duke University’s Fuqua School of Business and the IESE Business School of the University of Navarra.